Hot Water (American Dad!): Production

 This episode was written by Judah Miller and Murray Miller and directed by Chris Bennett.
-This would be the second-season premiere to be written by the Millers, the first being "In Country...Club".
+This would be the second-season premiere of American Dad! to be written by the Millers, the first being "In Country...Club".
 During the "Evening with American Dad" panel with the show's staff that took place at the Paley Center on September 22, 2011, executive producer Mike Barker revealed that there was a time that they thought that the show was not going to be renewed and thought that this was going to be the final episode, saying: "We thought, 'What better way to end the series?
 Kill the main character!'"

 Reception

 Rowan Kaiser The A.V.
 Club gave the episode a B+, saying "American Dad used tonight's season premiere to establish itself as the weird middle sibling of the Fox animated shows.
 Right now, it's probably also the best of them".
 Dyanamaria Leifsson of TV Equals gave the episode a positive review, saying "The plot line quickly went from somewhat standard American Dad fare to just plain crazy as we discovered that the hot tub was alive and had escaped from a mental institution.
 I would not have thought twice about this development if this had been a Halloween special, but I was definitely not expecting everyone to die at the end of the episode."

 The episode was watched by a total of 5.83 million people, this made it the fourth most watched show on Animation Domination that night, losing to The Cleveland Show, Family Guy and The Simpsons with 8.08 million.
-The episode was nominated for a 2012 Primetime Emmy Award for Outstanding Animated Program, but lost to the Penguins of Madagascar episode, "The Return of the Revenge of Dr. Blowhole".
+The episode was nominated for a 2012 Primetime Emmy Award for Outstanding Animated Program, but lost to the Penguins of Madagascar episode "The Return of the Revenge of Dr. Blowhole".